Stuff goes wrong, what do you do? Wait for the gong or just keep the patter going?

 If it’s going to be a Gong Show, it might as well be Gene Gene

-The post "When Your Presentation Turns into a Gong Show" was originally dropped like a smoking hot potato at CogDogBlog (https://cogdogblog.com/2014/11/presentation-gong-show/) on November 2, 2014.
+The post "When Your Presentation Turns into a Gong Show" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2014/11/presentation-gong-show/) on November 2, 2014.